Thomas Rawls: 2016 season

 In Week 2, Rawls left the game after suffering a fractured fibula and finished the loss with 7 rushing attempts for −7 yards against the Los Angeles Rams.
 He helped win a game on Sunday, December 4 against the Carolina Panthers, as the Seahawks manhandled the Panthers with a final score of 40–7.
 He finished the 2016 regular season with 349 rushing yards and three rushing touchdowns.
 He holds the Seahawks' record for most yards in a postseason game (161), accomplished on January 7, 2017, versus the Detroit Lions in the Wild Card Round in the 26–6 victory.

 2017 season

 Rawls regressed for the second straight season in 2017.
 The Seahawks as a whole suffered through one of the least efficient offensive line units and an inconsistent backfield.
 He finished the season with 157 rushing yards on 58 carries to go along with nine receptions for 94 yards.

 New York Jets

 On March 30, 2018, Rawls signed with the New York Jets.
-He was released on September 1, 2018.
+He was released by the Jets as a part of final roster cuts on September 1.

 Cincinnati Bengals

-On September 19, 2018, Rawls was signed by the Bengals.
-He was released on October 9, 2018.
-He appeared in one game for the Bengals in the 2018 season.
+On September 19, 2018, Rawls was signed by the Cincinnati Bengals.
+He was released by the Bengals on October 9.
+Rawls appeared in one game for the Bengals in the 2018 season.

 Jacksonville Jaguars

 On January 9, 2019, Rawls signed a futures contract with the Jacksonville Jaguars.
-He was released during final roster cuts on August 30, 2019.
+He was released by the Jaguars during final roster cuts on August 30.